MarkEdmondson1234/markedmondson.me-hugo/content/post/2019-02-23-r-at-scale-google-cloud-platform.md

 *Cons*

-- Only works with R APIs, not Shiny
+- Works with stateless apps only, so R APIs, and limited Shiny - see https://code.markedmondson.me/shiny-cloudrun

 Now Google has released [Cloud Run!](https://cloud.run)  And with that release, I modify my original recommendation for R APIs to be deployed on Kubernetes, to instead use Cloud Run.